xtqqczze/csharpstandard/standard/expressions.md

 The first operand of the `?:` operator shall be an expression that can be implicitly converted to `bool`, or an expression of a type that implements `operator true`.
 If neither of these requirements is satisfied, a compile-time error occurs.

 If `ref` is present:
-Both *expression*s shall be values having the same type, and that type is the type of the result.
+Both *expression*s shall be variables having the same type, and that type is the type of the result.
 The result is a variable, which is writeable if both *expression* variables are writeable.
 The run-time processing of a ref conditional expression of the form `b ? ref x : ref y` consists of the following steps:
 - First, `b` is evaluated, and the `bool` value of `b` is determined: